jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 href="https://geode.apache.org/docs/guide/1.15/topologies_and_comm/multi_site_configuration/chapter_overview.html">Multi-site
 (WAN) Configuration</a> for more details.

-Naturally, we use Spring Boot to configure and bootstrap an VMware GemFire server:
+Naturally, we use Spring Boot to configure and bootstrap an [vmware-gemfire-name] server:

 `CacheServer` application